Code-the-Dream-School/intro-to-programming-2025/lessons/15FinalProject.md

 * [ARTIC](https://api.artic.edu/docs/#introduction) – an art API from the Art Institute of Chicago
 * [TheDogAPI](https://thedogapi.com/) or the [TheCatAPI](https://thecatapi.com/) – APIs about (you guessed it!)
 Dogs or Cats
 * [SampleAPIs](https://sampleapis.com/api-list/coffee) – an API for coffee lovers
+* You are allowed to explore other API options and use them, but you must propose that API and how you would use it to your Cohort Leader before proceeding with your project

-Be sure to satisfy the below requirements in your Open API Project:
+Be sure to satisfy the below requirements in your Open API Project.
+These are minimum requirements, you are welcome to build beyond these:

 ### STRUCTURE:
  - [ ] A public GitHub repository containing your project
  - [ ] An HTML document for the page
- - [ ] A CSS document to style the HTML page
+ - [ ] A CSS document to style the HTML page (bootstrap is not permitted)
- - [ ] A JavaScript file that retrieves data from one of several public API sources to display the data on your HTML page
+ - [ ] A JavaScript file that retrieves data from one of several public API sources to display two data endpoints using two different GET requests
- - [ ] A README file that includes the instructions for running the webpage (This does not need to be a live site; you can instruct the user to download and run locally)
+ - [ ] A README file that includes the instructions for running the webpage (This does not need to be a deployed/live site; you can instruct the user to download and run locally)

 ### CONTENT:
  - [ ] Display the data for at least 2 endpoints in the API
- - [ ] Include navigation from each endpoint’s page to the other (Example: if using the weather app, one navigation link should display the temperature details and the second navigation link should display the weather condition)
+ - [ ] Include navigation from each endpoint’s page to the other (Example: if using the weather app, one navigation link could display the temperature details and the second navigation link could display the weather condition)
- - [ ] Issue new GET requests each time the user click a navigation link, meaning you should have 2 GET requests - one for each navigation, that requests only the needed information (Example: if using the weather app, clicking temperature navigation link should pull only data that allows user to see temperatures and clicking conditions navigation link should pull only data that allows user to see weather conditions)
+ - [ ] Issue new GET requests each time the user click a navigation link, meaning you should have 2 GET requests - one for each navigation item, that requests only the needed information (Example: if using the weather app, clicking temperature navigation link should pull only data that allows user to see temperatures and clicking conditions navigation link should pull only data that allows user to see weather conditions)

 ### FUNCTIONALITY:
  - [ ] Code runs without issues by following the instructions in the README file
  - [ ] Navigation between the different endpoints behaves properly and is not slowed down by requesting more data than needs to be displayed (this is the reason for the 2 separate GET requests)
  - [ ] Code is readable and well structured
  - [ ] If applicable, error cases are appropriately handled
- - [ ] Styling is effective (example: font-sizes are not too small or large, colors are not too dark/light to be easily seen, etc.)
+ - [ ] Styling is effective and includes media queries so the site is reponsive (example: font-sizes are not too small or large, colors are not too dark/light to be easily seen, etc.)
 </details>